Npxtune/Fabric/README.md

 There are currently 2 demos, a square and a moving square.
 These were created by following a [tutorial](https://github.com/glium/glium/blob/master/book/).

-To play an audio file, please instert a file by the name "sound.mp3" into the assets folder.
+To play an audio file, please instert a file by the name "sound.mp3" into "./assets".
 (Audio implemented through external library, -> performance problems CPU)

 ## Images